 Tips & tricks for a holiday in Puglia with kids

 Lunch was another challenge.
-We were used with active holidays, with visiting a lot and eating 2 meals a day (in the morning and at 5-6 in the afternoon).
+We were used to active holidays, with visiting a lot and eating 2 meals a day (in the morning and at 5-6 in the afternoon).
 But the baby needs 3 meals a day and snacks.
 And when we found all the restaurants, shops and pharmacies closed for siesta on the first day at a normal lunch hour in Romania (1-2 p.m.), we gave him fruits and biscuits instead of lunch.
-And from the next day we started to take supplies with us.
+And from the next day, we started to take supplies with us.

 Apart from these small shortcomings, Puglia has surprised us pleasantly many times.
-We also got used to their infernal traffic, to pay mostly cash (because most of the shops and restaurants don’t have card readers) and to communicate with hands because we rarely found someone to speak English.
+We also got used to their infernal traffic, to pay mostly cash (because most of the shops and restaurants don’t have card readers) and to communicating with hands because we rarely found someone to speak English.
 I discovered here an Italy still unchanged by tourism, an Italy like the one in the old movies that I yearn to meet on every trip!